siderolabs/talos/website/content/v1.2/talos-guides/install/virtualized-platforms/proxmox.md

 In the "CPU" section, give at least 2 cores to the VM:

+> Note: As of Talos v1.0 it will be unable to boot on the default Processor Type "kvm64".
+> Talos v1.0 requires the x86-64-v2 microarchitecture, which you may be able to provide by setting Processor Type to "host".

 <img src="/images/proxmox-guide/edit-cpu.png" width="500px">

 Verify that the RAM is set to at least 2GB: